Roger Moore as James Bond, British government agent

 Grey, black and red plaid single breasted jacket in worsted with high double vents; two button fastening with a single functional contrast button on the sleeve, claret silk lining, sloping side pockets and wide notched lapels.

-No matter what words are used to describe it, the sport coat is clearly black, white, and red plaid, and it is likely constructed of worsted wool.
-Spaiser also created a graphic of the design that is worth seeing on his blog, so check it out!
+No matter what words are used to describe it, the open-weave wool sport coat is clearly black, white, and red plaid.

 The single-breasted sport coat closes in the front with two gray buttons.
 The single link-button on each flared cuff also matches the gray front buttons.
 The jacket has a welted breast pocket and hip pockets that slant backward and close with large flaps.